brunohuffenbaecher/challenge-chart-plot/README.md

 There's also room for improvement on handling data outside the limits.
 Right now this is done by the chart component, but it could also be done when processing the input.

-Minor adjustments to the app style proving a better user experience.
+Minor adjustments to the app style proving a better user experience and a responsive layout

 ## Challenge Description - Plotting a chart